 Chief among them were rumours that Gary Cohn, director of the National Economic Council, would resign.
 The White House denied those rumours.

 "Those rumours are in our view the embodiment of the market's nervousness," Mizuho strategist Peter Chatwell said.

-The caution in markets was compounded by the suspected Islamist militant attack in Barcelona.
+The caution in markets was compounded by a deadly attack by a suspected Islamist militant in Barcelona.

 Dallas Fed President Robert Kaplan on Thursday said the Fed should be "very patient and judicious" as it considers whether to raise interest rates.

 Later on Friday, Greece's credit rating will be reviewed by Fitch.
 Greece is rated CCC by Fitch and analysts at DZ Bank said the country may get as much as a two-notch upgrade back into B territory.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s